Madhusudhanbandi/EVA-S10/README.md

 # EVA-S10
-Achieving 88% accuracy on testdata CIFAR10 dataset using LR finder and ReduceLROnPateau
+Achieving 87% accuracy on testdata CIFAR10 dataset using LR finder and ReduceLROnPateau and plotting GradCAM on missclassified images

 Train Test accuracy